2016 NCAA Division I men's basketball tournament: Final Four

-NRG Stadium – Houston, Texas
+Final Four - NRG Stadium, Houston, Texas

 Final Four

 The Villanova–Oklahoma result was not only the most one-sided in the tournament so far, but also in the history of the men's Final Four.
 The Wildcats shot 71.4% for the game, surpassed in Final Four games only by the Wildcats' 78.6% performance in the 1985 final against Georgetown.
 The 44-point margin was also greater than the combined margin of defeat in Oklahoma's seven previous losses in 2015–16.
 In addition, the 2016 semifinals were the first since 2008 to both be decided by double-digit margins, and the combined 61-point margin broke a men's Final Four record set in 1949.

 National Championship

-The Wildcats' Championship run was the 2nd most dominant in NCAA Tournament history, with a total point differential of +124 (see Kentucky 1996, +129) (breaking the 2009 record set by the North Carolina Tar Heels of +121).
+The Wildcats' Championship run was the 3rd most dominant in NCAA Tournament history, with a total point differential of +124 (breaking the 2009 record set by the North Carolina Tar Heels of +121), behind the 1996 Kentucky Wildcats (+129) and the 2024 UConn Huskies (+140).